 What Are Their Financial Goals?

 Discuss your financial goals with your partner as well before you get married.
-Find out what aspirations your partner has and be open about what your financial goals are.
-Being on par with each other in this department is not just convenient, but important.
+Find out what aspirations your partner has, and be open about what your financial goals are as well.
+It’s important to be on the same page in this department.

 Will They Agree To A Prenup?

 At the end of the day, the only debt that you are responsible for is the debt that you sign your name on.
 If the debt is under both of your names, or you co-signed on your spouse’s loan, you are liable.
-But if you had nothing to do with any loans or credit accounts and did not sign your name to anything, you are off the hook.
+So, it’s wise to review both your financial obligations before combining finances.
+Otherwise, if you did not sign your name to anything, you are off the hook.

 Should you sign a marriage contract?